Hydrogenesi/Hydrogenesi/README.md

 @=0

 shape.
--	**Morphing Event and Magnetar Formation: ** Alternatively, the galactic nucleus might transition into metallic helium without a supernova, forming a powerful magnetar and maintaining the galaxy's spiral structure.
+-	**Morphing Event and Magnetar Formation: ** Alternatively, the galactic nucleus might transition into metallic metastable helium without a supernova event, forming a powerful magnetar and maintaining the galaxy's spiral structure.

 #### Hydrogen Angels and Cosmic Destiny
 -	**Hydrogen as the Divine Element: ** Hydrogen, the simplest and most abundant element, is the building block of stars, planets, and life itself.
 In this narrative, hydrogen represents a divine force, guiding the creation and evolution of the universe.